Winnipeg Parking & Mobility Strategy

 Transportation Demand Management (TMD)

-about 5 years agoTDM refers to policies and practices that increase the overall efficiency of a transportation network by encouraging diversity in both travel modes and times.
+over 5 years agoTDM refers to policies and practices that increase the overall efficiency of a transportation network by encouraging diversity in both travel modes and times.
 By shifting away from a system in which the vast majority of trips are taken in single-occupancy motor vehicles during peak demand periods to one that employs a mix of transportation modes spread over a longer timeframe, the capacity requirements for streets and parking spaces may be reduced.
 TDM can also help to encourage sustainable travel choices and safer streets.

 Some examples of TDM tools include: